 General Instructions: Please Review Fully This form is used during the late registration period (between 20 days before the election and the day of the election) to certify that the voter is registered, since the voter's registration information will not appear on the Poll List.
 This form is completed after the voter completes a valid Voter Registration Application (EB-131) and the clerk approves the application.
 The municipal clerk completes this form and gives the top portion to the voter.
-The voter gives the form to the Election Inspectors at the polling location on election day. du du Since the municipal clerk should keep a copy of the form, the bottom portion has been designed to duplicate the top portion.
-The municipal clerk may also copy the completed form or use pressure- sensitive or carbon paper to allow for a duplicate to be completed.
-1 Polling location: Co mplete the proper polling location.
-2 Ward #.
-Complete the proper ward number.
-3 Voting #.
-Official Use Only.
+The voter gives the form to the Election Inspectors at the polling location on election day.
+1 Polling location: Co pmplete the proper polling location.
+2 Ward #: Complete the proper ward number.
+3 Voting #: Official Use Only.
 Voter # is completed by the Election Inspectors at the polling location when voter presents the form to them.
-4 Voter Registration #.
-Office Use only.
+4 Voter Registration #: Office Use only.
 The unique number given to a voter in SVRS.
 This is used when information is entered into SVRS at time of late registration.
-5 Certificate #.
-The serial number issued by the municipal clerk when filing a late registration, i.e. starting with #1, #2, #3 and so forth.
+5 Certificate #: The serial number issued by the municipal clerk when filing a late registration, i.e. starting with #1, #2, #3 and so forth.
 The clerk's agent (provider) issues a serial number followed by "c," i.e. #1c, #2c, #3c and so forth.
-6 Municipality.
-Com olete name of municipality.
+6 Municipality: Complete name of municipality.
 7 County: Complete name of county in which municipality is located.
 8 Name, Address, City: Complete name and voting address of voter.
 9 Election Date: Complete the date of the primary or election event.
 10 Municipality Name: Complete the name of the municipality.
 11 Date: Complete the date completed.
-Sign Signature: By signing this form, the municipal clerk certifies that the elector has completed the voter registration application and directs the Election Inspectors to permit the elector to vote for the election to held on the date indicated on the and dire form.
+Signature: By signing this form, the municipal clerk certifies that the elector has completed the voter registration applied directs the Election Inspectors to permit the elector to vote for the election to held on the date indicated of the elector.